lemonnuggets/movie-manager/README.md

 Ensure that you use VLC media player to watch your movies.
 This application cannot detect movies that have been watched on any other media player.

 Ensure that you're using qBitTorrent as your torrent client.
 If your torrent client has a feature to dump finished torrent files into a specified folder then this may work as well.
-Add DUMP_PATH varaible accordingly.
+Add DUMP_PATH variable accordingly.

 ### Installation Instructions